Travel, Meals, and Entertainment Expenditures

 The Controller is responsible for reviewing and providing approval/denial of any exception to the provisions of this policy.
 Exceptions will only be considered if submitted in advance of the travel.

 IV.
-Travel Approval Process
+Travel Transactions

 - To a comprehensively embargoed country (e.g., Cuba, Iran, North Korea, Sudan, the Crimea region of Ukraine and Syria).

-- To a militarily embargoed country (list of these countries available at: http://pmddtc.state.gov/embargoed_countries/ ) for a traveler who works with data controlled by the International Traffic in Arms Regulations (ITAR).
+- To a militarily embargoed country (list of these countries available at: http://pmddtc.state.gov/embargoed_countries/ ) for a Traveler who works with data controlled by the International Traffic in Arms Regulations (ITAR).

 The University Travel Advisory Committee (UTAC) must approve, in advance, when international travel is: